Contact Waterloo Institute for Nanotechnology

-IQOL pursues theoretical and experimental investigations of quantum and electromagnetic phenomena in superconducting micro-to-nano scale structures to advance optoelectronic, mm-wave/THz and photonic devices and systems.
-The group aims to develop theoretical foundations, design methodologies, device/system level synthesis, and characterization techniques in order to create superconductive quantum devices for applications that include ultrafast communications and quantum information processing and bio-nanotechnology.
+Professor Majedi’s group, Integrated Quantum Optoelectronics Lab (IQOL), pursues theoretical and experimental investigations of quantum and electromagnetic phenomena in superconducting micro-to-nano scale structures to advance optoelectronic, mm-wave/THz and photonic devices and systems.
+A major objective of the group is to develop theoretical foundations, design methodologies, device/system level synthesis, and characterization techniques to make superconductive quantum devices for applications ranging from ultrafast communications and quantum information processing to bio-nanotechnology.